-“Business in the front, party in the back”
+“Business in the Front, Party in the Back”

 The mullet haircut can be described quite simply as a style featuring long hair at the back and a short-to-medium length at the front and sides.
-This combination of a conservative, standard look with something that was generally seen as a ‘rebel’ style gave the haircut the funny description: “business in the front, party in the back”.
+This combination of a conservative, standard look with something that was generally seen as a ‘rebel’ style gave the haircut the memorable description: “business in the front, party in the back”.

 The look came to prominence in the ’70s and ’80s, with classic mullets sported by celebrities of the era, including Keifer Sutherland, Andre Agassi and David Bowie.
 During these decades, it was common to see heavily-styled mullets with voluminous, blown-out hair, worn loose or tied back into a ponytail.

-The revival of the mullet?
+The Revival of the Mullet

 Although the mullet haircut can seem best relegated to the many other style sins of the past decades, it looks like it might actually come back into fashion.
 And after the wave of man buns and braids, a resurgence of the mullet almost makes sense.
 However, luckily, the new interpretation of this cut is less likely to be quite so cringe-worthy.
 In fact, it might even look halfway decent!
 So what makes the modern mullet different?

 While it still involves the combination of short and long lengths, the modern mullet is styled with less of a dramatic contrast between the two.
 Hair can be kept longer at the back, with a slightly shorter length at the front and sides.
 And this look actually works really well for hair with a lot of texture, so if yours is naturally thick, wavy or curly and you’d like to try this style, the shorter lengths around the front can make it much more manageable.
-But don’t worry, you can wear this look even if you have fine or straight hair by applying some a texturising gel to create a rougher tousled texture.
+But don’t worry, you can wear this look even if you have fine or straight hair by applying a texturising product like the VO5 Texturising Gum to create a rougher tousled texture.
 Did we mention that it’s also great if you want to emphasise sharp cheekbones or add length to a round face?

 To keep it feeling fresh, avoid the heavily-styled look of the past and stick to a more moderate length at the back of your head (just above the nape of the neck).
 You can also try making your mullet haircut more unique by adding a brighter colour or creating more contrast with a faux hawk or a sharp fade.
 See?
-Now the idea of a mullet doesn’t seem so bad, right?
+Now the idea of a mullet doesn’t seem so out-there, right?